-Countries Regions and Cities Bloom Consulting Bloom Consulting is an international Nation and Place Branding consulting firm that works directly with Countries, Regions and Cities from all around the world.
-In light of the current pandemic, we launched a global research study to gain a better understanding of its impact on Nation Brands and all dimensions of our Nation Brand Wheel.
-Another key component of the study was to understand how effective Countries have been in their crisis management of the situation and how this has affected Nation Brands.
-With 16 years of experience in Nation Branding and the help of our partners at the big data company, D2-Analytics, our main objective was to provide extensive data and clear guidance to steer destinations towards the road to recovery. www.bloom-consulting.com
+Countries Regions and Cities Bloom Consulting Bloom Consulting is an international nation and place branding consulting firm that works directly with countries, regions and cities from all around the world.
+In light of the current pandemic, we launched a global research study to gain a better understanding of its impact on nation brands and all dimensions of our Nation Brand Wheel.
+Another key component of the study was to understand how effective countries have been in their crisis management of the situation and how this has affected nation brands.
+With 16 years of experience in nation branding and the help of our partners at the big data company, D2-Analytics, our main objective was to provide extensive data and clear guidance to steer destinations towards the road to recovery. www.bloom-consulting.com

 Countries Regions and Cities

 Report #1

-Covid-19
+COVID-19

 The Impact

 on Nation Brands

 Report #2

-Covid-19
+COVID-19

 The Impact on

 Tourist Behaviours

 Countries Regions and Cities

 Report #2

-Covid-19
+COVID-19

 The Impact on

 Tourist Behaviours

 Countries Regions and Cities

 Index

 1 - Research objectives

-Our global Covid-19 study aimed to highlight how the virus impacted destinations around the world.
+Our global COVID-19 study aimed to highlight how the virus impacted destinations around the world.
 We set out to understand the new trends in tourism as we shift towards a new normal.
-Our methodology addresses the pandemic effect, impact of Covid-19 on world tourism, tourist perceptions and the roadmap to recovery through telling data.
+Our methodology addresses the pandemic effect, impact of COVID-19 on world tourism, tourist perceptions and the roadmap to recovery through telling data.

 2 - Research conclusions

-The study is designed to address the underlying issues in tourism before Covid-19 and how to make adjustments to its structure that will strengthen the industry moving forward.
+The study is designed to address the underlying issues in tourism before COVID-19 and how to adjust its structure to strengthen the industry moving forward.
 Additionally it answers the burning questions on the global public's mind, from when tourists will travel again to what tourists will value most in destinations when travel resumes.
-Finally, we will address the importance of Public Governance and how its affects touristic appeal by revealing global public perceptions on the matter.
+Finally, we will address the importance of Public Governance and how it affects touristic appeal by revealing global public perceptions on the matter.

 3 - Recommendations

 The key recommendations include collaboration between Destination Market Organisations (DMO) and Governments.
 We detail how they can work together to monitor, measure, and ensure they are prepared for any unforeseen crises that may arise in the future.

 Countries Regions and Cities

 1 - Research objectives

-In efforts to overcome the challenges presented to Countries, Regions and Cities by this pandemic we must address critical questions and develop a new approach towards tourism in our roadmap of recovery.
+In efforts to overcome the challenges presented to countries, regions and cities by this pandemic we must address critical questions and develop a new approach towards place branding in our roadmap of recovery.

-Depending on how Countries and their governments have dealt with the emergency, have perceptions changed for better or for worse?
+Depending on how countries and their governments have dealt with the emergency, have perceptions of them changed for the better or for the worse?
+Will those perceptions change the image of a country or will everything be back to what it was before the outbreak?

 ...and does this affect how tourists will choose their next travel destinations?

-The report highlights the importance of using this pandemic as an opportunity of adapting to a new normal and redesign the industry from the bottom up.
+The report highlights the importance of using this pandemic as an opportunity to adapt to a new normal and redesign the industry from the bottom up.

 Countries Regions and Cities

-The pandemic effect Real data analyses how health, mobility, tourism, and the economy have changed and what to expect in the near future.
+The pandemic effect Real data analyses how health, mobility, tourism, and the economy have changed and what we can expect in the near future.
 From nationwide lockdowns and millions infected to the uncertainty of when travel will resume and rising unemployment, this pandemic has impacted every aspect of our lives.
-Its damage has set the world in overdrive, searching to find solutions and innovative strategies and overcome an extremely difficult time.
+Its damage has set the world in overdrive, searching to find solutions and innovative strategies to overcome an extremely difficult time.